Travel Tech Tips

 On home phones, you have to dial 011 and then the country code and their number, but on mobile phones, you just need + and the country code and their number.

 "Tech Talk" listener Vivien recently returned from England and Italy and found $80 in extra charges on her Freedom Mobile bill, even though she'd switched to them for their "Roam Beyond" coverage.
 When she contacted Freedom Customer Care, they explained that those charges were because she dialled numbers in England without putting in the country code, so those calls were routed via Canada.
-As a goodwill gesture, they removed those charges from her bill this time only.
+As a goodwill gesture, they removed those charges from her bill this one time only.

 Regardless of which carrier you're on, we suggest you go through your contacts and, one-by-one, add a 1 in front of their number of they're in Canada, even if it's a local number, or + and the Country Code if they're overseas.
 You can find a full list of Country Codes at CountryCode.org